 Reminder: Pensacola State College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Pensacola State College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, Pensacola State College students have several choices to make.
-Scroll down to see a full list of majors offered at Pensacola State College below.
+Scroll down to the bottom of this page to see a full list of majors offered at Pensacola State College.